Advisory Commission on Charter Schools

 Hearing no additional public comment, Chair Hunkapiller noted that a draft emergency regulations package has been prepared.
 She questioned whether CDE staff should now move forward with the draft regulations, with the addition of Dr. Barber’s suggestion regarding proration, and forward it to the SBE.
 ACCS members generally agreed that CDE staff should work with the draft regulations and determine a timeline for bringing them to the SBE.

-Proposed Regulations for Charter School Revocations
+ITEM 5: Proposed Regulations for Charter School Revocations

 Ms. Barkley reported that CDE is working on a proposed regulations package to be presented to the SBE in November that encompasses the following: the process for revocation and revocation appeals pursuant to California Education Code (EC) sections 47607(c) through (j); revocations of SBE-authorized schools; and revocations by the SBE upon recommendation of the State Superintendent of Public Instruction pursuant to EC Section 47604.5.